SkoolNotes/Taproot/2020HIST201/KBWatsonInClassNotes.md

 Readings:  [[GHMW Unit 2.pdf]] 19 - 26

-in 1769, the monarchy was overthrown by "a popular revolution."
+in 1769, the monarchy was overthrown by "a popular revolution." (but didn't actually complete until like 1815)